maths/moodle-qtype_stack/doc/en/Developer/CAS_evaluatable.md

 the session and those can then extract values if need be.

-In the old terms keyvals are closest to collections of cas_evaluatables as they are rarely extracte on their own.
+In the old terms keyvals are closest to collections of cas_evaluatables as they are rarely extracted on their own.

 ## cas_value_extractor and cas_latex_extractor